Skip to main content

 Please note that if we receive duplicate entries of the same project in this category, we will be in touch to combine them.
 We encourage you to speak to the whole project team to enter a joint submission for projects.

-This award recognises a single new build school, college, or university project outside the UK and Ireland that has made a significant impact on the educational or research experience.
+This award recognises a single new build school, college, or university project outside of England that has made a significant impact on the educational or research experience.
 The winning project will demonstrate excellence in design, construction, and functionality, ensuring it meets the specific educational objectives of its institution and enhances learning, teaching, or research environments.

 Eligibility

 Open to architects, contractors, consultants, and project teams involved in the design and delivery of a single new build school, college, or university project located outside the UK and Ireland.
-The project must have been completed between 01/07/2023 and 31/01/2025.
+Submissions should focus on a project where practical completion was achieved between 01/07/2024 and 31/01/2026.

 Judging Criteria